nmwsharp/geometry-central/docs/docs/surface/surface_mesh/mutation.md

 These routines allow modification of the mesh connectivity and insertion/deletion of elements.

 Geometry-central is designed from the ground up to have good support for mesh mutation.
-The underlying `HalfedgMesh` data structure is index-based, with lazy expansion and deletion, so all operations run in (amortized) constant time with respect to the number of mesh elements, and usually do not incur any memory allocations.
+The underlying `SurfaceMesh` data structure is index-based, with lazy expansion and deletion, so all operations run in (amortized) constant time with respect to the number of mesh elements, and usually do not incur any memory allocations.
 [Containers](containers.md) automatically update after mesh operations.

 As much as possible, these routines will check for validity before executing and throw an exception if something isn't right.
 The `NGC_SAFETY_CHECKS` define disables this behavior for a modest increase in performance, but checks are enabled by default even in release builds.

 Note that aggressive use of these routines may reduce a mesh from a _simplicial complex_ to a _$\Delta$-complex_.
 For instance, flipping enough edges in a mesh might create self-edges, which connect a vertex to itself.
 See the [$\Delta$-complex](delta_complex.md) section for details, and an explanation of why these complexes are important.

+!!! note "General `SurfaceMesh`"

+    Many of these operations could be defined for a general `SurfaceMesh`, but are currently only implemented on the `ManifoldSurfaceMesh`.
+Future releases of geometry-central will gradually port them over.

 ## In-place modifications

 These routines modify a mesh, but do not require inserting or deleting elements.

-??? func "`#!cpp bool HalfedgeMesh::flip(Edge e)`"
+??? func "`#!cpp bool SurfaceMesh::flip(Edge e)`"

     Flip an edge by rotating counter-clockwise.